ethpm/py-ethpm/docs/contract.rst

 Properties
 ----------

-.. py:attribute:: LinkableContract.deployment_link_refs
+.. py:attribute:: LinkableContract.unlinked_references

    A list of link reference data for the deployment bytecode, if present in the manifest data used to generate a ``LinkableContract`` factory.
 Deployment bytecode link reference data must be present in a manifest in order to generate a factory for a contract which requires bytecode linking.

-.. py:attribute:: LinkableContract.runtime_link_refs
+.. py:attribute:: LinkableContract.linked_references

    A list of link reference data for the runtime bytecode, if present in the manifest data used to generate a ``LinkableContract`` factory.
 Runtime bytecode link reference data must be present in a manifest in order to use ``pytest-ethereum``'s ``Deployer`` for a contract which requires bytecode linking.